The X-Files: The Men in Black

 “This strange character then suddenly made a less-than-veiled threat to Hopkins,” Nick Redfern continues in The Real Men In Black.
 “He told the doctor that Barney Hill – the husband of famed 1961 alien abductee Betty Hill – had died because he had no heart, just as Hopkins now no longer had the coin.”

-Nick Redfern credits three individuals with establishing the mythology of the Men in Black in the real world – Albert Bender, Gray Barker, and John Keel.
+Redfern credits three people – Albert Bender, Gray Barker, and John Keel – with establishing the Men in Black mythology of the real world.
 Bender, who founded the first worldwide organization for UFO investigators, experienced the earliest recorded visitation by the mysterious dark-clad personas in 1952.
 Anonymous phone calls, sudden appearances of Men in Black in his bedroom, and even sharp physical pain in his cranial area eventually forced Bender to abruptly end his research into UFOs.

 “Those cases he wrote about did happen, but they have been misconstrued, sometimes deliberately, in order to make it a good story,” UFOologist Allen Greenfield says of Gray Barker.
 “Gray could tell a great story by using his imagination, but still based on the facts.
 The truth is in his stories, but it’s the way he presented it – as stories – that a lot of people don’t always get.”

-The centerpiece of The X-Files episode “Jose Chung’s From Outer Space” pertains to fictitious author Jose Chung’s research into a possible alien abduction for a “non-fiction science fiction” novel he intends to write.
-Just like Gray Barker and John Keel, Chung is likewise a storyteller, something he makes clear to Dana Scully at the outset.
+The centerpiece of The X-Files episode “Jose Chung’s From Outer Space” is author Jose Chung’s research into a possible alien abduction for a “non-fiction science fiction” novel he intends to write.
+Just like Gray Barker and John Keel, Chung is a storyteller, something he makes clear to Dana Scully at the outset.

 “How can I possibly do that?”
 Chung rhetorically responds when asked to simply report the truth.
 “I spent three months in Klass County and everybody there has a different version of what truly happened.
 Truth is as subjective as reality.”